A Sorry, Not Sorry Year in Recap

 Spray Foam Prep

 Having all the electrical and water lines, sewer outlets and vents, and metal junction boxes in place the next step is clean up work in preparation for spray foam work.
 Once the spray foam is installed it will be difficult to make changes.
-This applies not only to the electrical and water lines but to the location of wall junctions, framework, and XXXX.
-Using the outdoor propane burner, a four foot 2″ PVC was formed into the correct shape to…
+This applies not only to the electrical and water lines but to the location of wall junctions, framework, and any other elements buried.
+Using the outdoor propane burner, a four foot 2″ PVC was formed into the…

 Read More Read More